isMandyCoding/Learn-to-code-javascript/README.md

 ## About me:

 Hello I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist here at Galvanize!
-Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
-I love technology!
-I'm currently learning more about building AI and VR projects.
+For the past decade I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
+I love making things with technology!
+I'm Currently learning more about computer vision and deep learning deep learning!

+**Note:** I'm not a Galvanize Instructor, they're way better at teaching!

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)
 - LinkedIn: [sageelliott](https://www.linkedin.com/in/sageelliott/)
 - Email: [sage.elliott@galvanize.com](mailto:sage.elliott@galvanize.com)

+Reach out to me if interested in:

+- breaking into the tech industry
+- learning resources
+- meetup recommendations
+- learning more about Galvanize
+- giving me suggestions for events!
+- being friends

 ## About you!